Oussama-OUZAKRI/Oussama-OUZAKRI/README.md

 ---

 ### 🔭 Latest Projects:
-- **RESTful API for Customer Management**: Implemented a robust backend, leveraging automated ID generation and seamless data handling.
+- **Tarab Music Platform**: A full-stack web application dedicated to traditional Tarab music, where users can explore, listen, and learn about this unique musical genre.
-- **Data Classification Lab**: Conducted analysis using LDA and QDA models, in collaboration with Prof. Zineb El Akkaoui.
+- **Insurance ChatBot App**: Developed an AI-powered chatbot application designed to streamline customer service and provide instant assistance in the insurance sector.
-- **Portfolio Enrichment**: Building a collection of hands-on projects to showcase my expertise in software engineering.
+- **Portfolio Development**: Building a personal portfolio to showcase my projects, skills, and experience as a software engineer.

 ---